GICW/Code201/class-03/LECTURE.md

   - [Code Pen](https://codepen.io/pen/)
   - [repl.it](https://repl.it/languages/javascript)

-## Misc Topics

-- Avoid introducing `typeof` and `parseInt` today.
-Allow students the opportunity to discover the solution on their own or seek out advice from their peers or the instructional team.
-- It can be helpful to approach the demonstrations in pseudocode first.
-This serves two purposes: walking through the logic at a higher level, and showing students how to write pseudocode.

 ## Comparison Operators

 Compare two values and get a result in the form of `true` or `false`